electronicvisions/grenade/include/grenade/vx/logical_network/README.md

 The `NetworkGraph` then contains the original `Network` as well as the routed `network::Network`.
 This can then be used further as described in the `network` namespace.

-Spike-trains to the `ExternalPopulation`s in the network are supplied to an `InputGenerator` builder-pattern, which transforms the supplied spike-trains to the raw `IODataMap` format required by `run()`.
+Spike-trains to the `ExternalPopulation`s in the network are supplied to an `InputGenerator` builder-pattern, which transforms the supplied spike-trains to the raw `signal_flow::IODataMap` format required by `run()`.